Basis-Theory/basistheory-integration-guides/collections/guides/manage_applications_terraform/index.md

 ## Using Terraform to manage Reactors and more

-If you'd like to create other Basis Theory resources via Terraform, take a look at the other docs we've made available in the [Terraform provider docs](https://registry.terraform.io/providers/basistheory/basistheory/latest/docs).
+If you'd like to manage other Basis Theory resources via Terraform, take a look at the other docs we've made available in the [Terraform provider docs](https://registry.terraform.io/providers/basistheory/basistheory/latest/docs).